-This annual financial report consists of two financial statements; the Statement of Fiduciary Net Position and the Statement of Changes in Fiduciary Net Position.
-These financial statements report information about the System as a whole, and financial condition that should help answer the question: Is the System, as a whole, better off or worse off as a result of this fiscal year's experience?
+This annual financial report consists of two financial statements, the Statement of Fiduciary Net Position and the Statement of Changes in Fiduciary Net Position.
+These financial statements report information about the financial condition of the retirement system, as a whole, and should help answer the question: Is MFPRSI, as a whole, better off or worse off as a result of this fiscal year's experience?
 These financial statements include all assets and liabilities using the accrual basis of accounting.
 Under the accrual basis of accounting, all revenues and expenses are taken into account regardless of when cash is received or paid.

-The Statement of Fiduciary Net Position present all of the System's assets and liabilities, with the difference between assets and liabilities reported as plan net position restricted for pension benefits.
-Over time, increases and decreases in plan net position restricted for pension benefits is one method of measuring whether the System's financial position is improving or deteriorating.
-The Statement of Changes in Fiduciary Net Position present the changes in plan net assets during the respective fiscal year.
+The Statement of Fiduciary Net Position presents all of MFPRSI's assets and liabilities, with the difference between assets and liabilities reported as plan net position restricted for pension benefits.
+Over time, increases and decreases in plan net position restricted for pension benefits is one method of measuring whether the retirement system's financial position is improving or deteriorating.
+The Statement of Changes in Fiduciary Net Position presents the changes in plan net assets during the respective fiscal year.